cjerry1243/TransferLearning-CLVC/README.md

 Imlementation of _"Transfer Learning from Monolingual ASR to Transcription-free Cross-lingual Voice Conversion."_

-We provide our pretrained monolingual uni-directional acoustic model and speaker encoder for reproduction.
+We provide our pretrained monolingual uni-directional acoustic model (in the ppg/ directory) and speaker encoder (in the spk_embedder/ directory) for reproduction.
 It may not generate the best result, but it's good enough.

 All the VC data are from [Voice Conversion Challenge 2020](http://www.vc-challenge.org/) and all the generated speech are submitted to the challenge for listening review, including intra-lingual and cross-lingual VC tasks.